Cap-go/website/content/blog/update-your-capacitor-apps-seamlessly-using-capacitor-updater.md

 ## How does it work?

 Capgo keeps your app's JavaScript bundle in sync with the Capgo server, and every time the user opens the app it checks with the Capgo server if a new update is available to the bundle.
-And of course, it comes with tons of awesome configuration which can help us fine-tune our user's experience.
+And of course, it comes with tons of awesome configuration which can help you fine-tune your user's experience.

 I use Capgo in all my projects I build that allow me to put less time in the App Store review process.